Ccmiller93/web-sprint-challenge-javascript-fundamentals/README.md

-5. Why do we need super() in an extended class?

-its gets rid of the Object.create
+5. Why do we need super() in an extended class? it is what gives the childe the proporties of the parent its gets rid of the Object.create

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.